skyformat99/lora_device_lib/design_goals.md

 LDL should be able to share a single thread of execution with other tasks.
 It should:

 - not block
-- indicate when it requires prioritisation (critical timing window)
+- indicate when it requires prioritisation
 - indicate time until the next event
 - calculate how late it is to handling an event
 - compensate for timing jitter